christianpetri/Juventus_Semesterarbeit_Webentwicklung_4I_2018/README.md

 http://localhost:8000/?#test
 ```
 ### Success
-Connected to the TMDb API
+Connected to the TMDb API<br/>
-Backend online
+Backend online<br/>
-Connected successfully to the MongoDB
+Backend connected successfully to the MongoDB

 ### Possible errors
 - Not connected to the TMDb API (Are you offline?)